andreasjordan/demos/README.md

 # This is my demo space

-This is mainly for demos with Microsoft SQL Server.
-And very much work in progress at this time.
+This is mainly for demos with Microsoft SQL Server and PowerShell.
+And very much work in progress all the time.

 ## Setup a lab environment for demos

-You find instructions and scripts to setup labs in the folder PSAutoLab, because I use this PowerShell module.
+I switched from PSAutoLab to AutomatedLab, will share my scripts later...

 ## Setup Always On with dbatools